 Now, when you know the basics, let’s focus on adding new entries to your timesheet.
 In the above example, the user did not fill out his timesheet on Monday and did not use the desktop application to track computer activities.
 Therefore, the first column is empty.
 To activate it simply click on Monday column.
 As you’ll see, the focus of timesheet was automatically changed to selected day.

 Now you can start adding new entries.
 Click on the time you’d like your entry to start.
 Still holding the mouse button, drag the cursor down.
 Release the button when ready and fill out the information.
 Note that you can modify exact times in the editor panel.
-Next, select which task you wish to add time to, optionally add a note and finish creating your entry by clicking on a green button.
+Next, select which task you wish to add time to, optionally add a note and finish creating your entry.

 Real-time time tracking